Skip to main contentSkip to Table of Contents

 Liabilities covered by budgetary resources are liabilities funded by a current appropriation or other funding source.
 These consist of accounts payable and accrued payroll and benefits.
 Accounts payable represent amounts owed to another entity for goods ordered and received and for services rendered except for employees.
 Accrued payroll and benefits represent payroll costs earned by employees during the fiscal year which are not paid until the next fiscal year.

-I. Annual, Sick, and Other Leave
+H. Annual, Sick, and Other Leave

 Annual leave is accrued as it is earned, and the accrual is reduced as leave is taken.
 The balance in the accrued leave account is adjusted to reflect current pay rates.
 Liabilities associated with other types of vested leave, including compensatory, restored leave, and sick leave in certain circumstances, are accrued at year-end, based on latest pay rates and unused hours of leave.
 Funding will be obtained from future financing sources to the extent that current or prior year appropriations are not available to fund annual and other types of vested leave earned but not taken.
 Nonvested leave is expensed when used.
 Any liability for sick leave that is accrued but not taken by a Civil Service Retirement System (CSRS)-covered employee is transferred to the Office of Personnel Management (OPM) upon the retirement of that individual.
 Credit is given for sick leave balances in the computation of annuities upon the retirement of Federal Employees Retirement System (FERS)-covered employees.

-J. Accrued and Actuarial Workers’ Compensation
+I. Accrued and Actuarial Workers’ Compensation

-The Federal Employees’ Compensation Act (FECA) administered by the U.S. Department of Labor (DOL) addresses all claims brought by the Access Board employees for on-the-job injuries.
+The Federal Employees’ Compensation Act (FECA) administered by the U.S. Department of Labor (DOL) addresses all claims brought by the Access Board’s employees for on-the-job injuries.
 The DOL bills each agency annually as its claims are paid, but payment of these bills is deferred for two years to allow for funding through the budget process.
 Similarly, employees that the Access Board terminates without cause may receive unemployment compensation benefits under the unemployment insurance program also administered by the DOL, which bills each agency quarterly for paid claims.
 Future appropriations will be used for the reimbursement to DOL.
 The liability consists of (1) the net present value of estimated future payments calculated by the DOL and (2) the unreimbursed cost paid by DOL for compensation to recipients under the FECA.

-K. Retirement Plans
+J. Retirement Plans

 Prior to December 31, 1983, all employees were covered under the CSRS program.
 From January 1, 1984 through December 31, 1986, employees had the option of remaining under CSRS or joining FERS and Social Security.
 Employees hired as of January 1, 1987 are automatically covered by the FERS program.
 Both CSRS and FERS employees may participate in the federal Thrift Savings Plan (TSP).
 FERS employees receive an automatic agency contribution equal to one percent of pay and the Access Board matches any employee contribution up to an additional four percent of pay.
 For FERS participants, the Access Board also contributes the employer’s matching share of Social Security.